Dry Skin (cont.)

 How is dry skin diagnosed?

-Generally, dry skin can be easily diagnosed when the physician physically examines and visually inspects the skin.
+Generally, dry skin can be easily diagnosed when the physician visually inspects the skin.
 While dry skin can appear on any type of skin at any age, the elderly and individuals who frequently expose their skin to soaps or detergents are more prone to developing this condition.
 In addition, a thorough medical history and review of the family history can help support the diagnosis of dry skin.
 Based on the medical history, other medical conditions may be ruled out or considered.
 In more difficult cases, a skin biopsy may be helpful to confirm the diagnosis and direct the treatment plan.

 Find out what women really need.